O. J. Simpson: Marriages to Marguerite Whitley and Nicole Brown

-Among the more caustic accounts, in American Tragedy: The Uncensored Story of the Simpson Defense, former maid Bethy Vaquerano alleged that Brown was racist and had been physically abusive towards Simpson.
-In her book I'm Not Dancing Anymore, Simpson's niece Terri Baker said Brown could be very insulting to people when she was angry and that she observed Brown insulting and slapping Simpson in the past.
 Reports suggest that in 1993, Brown and Simpson made an attempt at reconciliation.
-In October, Brown called the police to report Simpson being violent again after he allegedly found a photo of a man Brown had dated while they were broken up.
+That October, Brown called the police to report Simpson being violent again after he allegedly found a photo of a man Brown had dated while they were broken up.
 Again, officers intervened.
 A family friend claimed that Simpson had told Brown's friends that if he ever "caught her with anyone, he would kill her."
 Brown's friend Kris Jenner claimed Brown at one point told her, "Things are really bad between O.J. and I, and he's going to kill me, and he's going to get away with it."
 The two broke up again, seemingly permanently, in May 1994.
-According to Brown's sister Tanya, on the night she was murdered, Nicole told their mother Juditha while dining out together at the Mezzaluna restaurant, that Simpson would always be her soulmate.
+According to Brown's sister Tanya, on the night she was murdered, Nicole told their mother Juditha while dining out together at the Mezzaluna restaurant that Simpson would always be her soulmate.
 In total, prosecutors for Simpson's murder trial found 62 incidents of abusive behavior by Simpson towards Brown.
 News reporting regarding these incidents led to California enforcing its 1986 laws protecting domestic violence victims more.
 Hertz continued to air its commercials with Simpson.

+In a 1996 book, former maid Bethy Vaquerano alleged that Brown was racist and had been physically abusive towards Simpson.
+In a 1997 book, Simpson's niece Terri Baker said Brown could be very insulting to people when she was angry and that she observed Brown insulting and slapping Simpson in the past.